Skip to main content

 ]

-Go back into viewing the cluster, select the Services tab then click on Create
+2. Go back to viewing the cluster, select the Services tab, then click on Create

 Fargate launch type